greg-raven/Uncommon-Sense/_posts/2023-06-14-the-concept-of-global-warming.md

 ---
-title: 'The concept of global warming'
+title: "The concept of global warming"
 layout: post
 categories:
 - climate